mukul-web/Object-Detection-using-YOLO/README.md

 # Object-Detection-using-YOLO

-The goal is to display the object(s) contained in an image when any user inputs an image into it. provided that the object is contained in the dataset.
-For this we have employed pre-trained YOLO algorithm to detect and locate.
+The goal is to display the object(s) contained in an image when any user inputs an image into it provided that the object is contained in the dataset.
+For this we have employed pre-trained YOLO algorithm to detect and locate  the object.

-The Tools used for this MATLAB, Deep Learning Toolbox, Computer Vision ToolBox.
+The Tools used for this are MATLAB, Deep Learning Toolbox, Computer Vision ToolBox.

 This repository implements three variants of the YOLO v2 object detector: